Thursday, July 25, 2024

 3. Seeing the corporation's future compromised by senior staff focusing only on quarterly reports.

-4. Having their jobs moved overseas whenever it benefits the bottom line.
+4. Having their jobs shipped overseas whenever it benefits the corporate bottom line.

 5. Watching their health benefits shrink.